 Next, we look at the impact of DI benefit denial on employment.
 The first row of Table 7 reports the fraction employed three years after they are denied benefits.
 In the model, 37 percent of those between ages 25 and 64 who are denied benefits on their first application are employed three years after denial.
 This fraction falls to 34 percent for those 35 to 64 years old, and to 30 percent for those 45 to 64 years old.
 These numbers are broadly consistent with estimates of the impact of benefit denial on employment in the empirical literature.
 For instance, Maestas et al. (2013) find that in the early 2000s benefit denial at the DDS review board stage (about 1 year after application) increased the employment rates of 18-to 64-year-olds three years later by 33 to 36 percent.
 French and Song (2014) find that in the 1990s benefit denial at the ALJ stage (about 2 years after application) increased the employment rates of 35- to 64-year-old males three years later by 27 percent.
 Similarly, Von Wachter et al. (2011) show that the employment rates of 45- to 64-year-old males were between 30 to 33 percent higher three years after benefit denial.
-Finally, in earlier work, a Rejection is at the DDS review board stage (18-64 yr olds).
+Finally, in earlier work, Bound (1989) looks at the impact of benefit denial on 45- to 64-year-old males in 1972 and 1977 and finds that it increased the fraction working full-time by 26 to 29 percent.34